Information about Yearn's security processes, team members, disclosures, PGP keys and more can be found in the /yearn-security repo on Github.

 A compromised or malicious Governance can cause catastrophic damage across the entire protocol.

-Governance to be honest is a pre-requisite in order to be able to trust Yearn's vaults.
+Governance to be honest is a prerequisite to trusting Yearn's vaults.

 Modifications to these design decisions can be proposed in the forum through Yearn's governance process.